elastic/package-registry/ASSETS.md

 * Asset Path: fields/*.yml

 The fields.yml files are used for fields definitions and can be used to generate the index pattern in Kibana, elasticsearch index template or rollup jobs.
-It's not clear yet on how the integrations manager should use this file and if.
+It's not clear yet on how the package manager should use this file and if.

-The directory is reserved for multiple fields.yml as each integration, beat and ecs have it's own `fields.yml`.
+The directory is reserved for multiple fields.yml as each package, beat and ecs have it's own `fields.yml`.

 ## Elasticsearch